 Large Model Performance Optimization Guide

-Performance tuning that is, through the optimization of model algorithms, parameters, optimization of parallelism strategy and other means to reduce the time of the above parts, generally focusing on the optimization of the model forward-backward time, communication time.
+Performance tuning that is, through the optimization of model algorithms, parameters, parallelism strategy and other means to reduce the time of the above parts, generally focusing on the optimization of the model forward-backward time, communication time.

 Performance Indicators

-For the large language model, the throughput mainly looks at the number of tokens consumed per card per second.
+Performance is usually evaluated by throughput.
+For the large language model, the throughput mainly looks at the number of tokens processed per card per second.
 The formula is as follows:

 The result of the calculation of (sample/s/p) can be obtained directly from the log, or the corresponding fields can be obtained separately from the log and then calculated.